satishjasthi/Udacity-MLNDP-Submissions/CapstoneProject/README.md

 Overview:
-This project tries to predict the closing price of Google stock using Close price as a feature.The model uses LSTM and recurrent neural network to learn the fluctuations in the stock price.Furthermore Mean squared error is used as a cost function as well as an error metric.
+This project tries to predict the closing price of Google stock using Close price as a feature.The model uses LSTM recurrent neural network to learn and predict the fluctuations in the stock price.Furthermore Mean squared error is used as a cost function and root mean squared error is used as an error metric.

 Dataset: